PaulReaver/Restaurant-Page/README.md

 # Restaurant Page
 Landing page for a fictional restaurant.
 Includes the menu and contact information.
-Made for practice as a part of *The Odin Project* curriculum.
+This was created as part of The Odin Project curriculum.

 ## Motivation
 This landing page was designed to: